phax/peppol-reporting/README.md

 # News and Noteworthy

+* v2.2.4 - 2024-03-21
+    * Added new submodule `peppol-reporting-backend-csv` that uses a CSV file as the backend to store reporting items
 * v2.2.3 - 2024-03-05
     * Added the possibility to provide username and password via configuration for the Redis backend.
 See [PR #13](https://github.com/phax/peppol-reporting/pull/13) - thx @TaKO8Ki
 * v2.2.2 - 2024-01-29